dgerabagi/aiascent-dev/flattened_repo.md

 ### **P**

+*   **Parse:** In computing, to analyze a string of symbols or data according to the rules of a formal grammar.
+In the DCE, "parsing" is the process of taking the raw text response from an AI and breaking it down into a structured format (summary, plan, files) based on the rules of the Interaction Schema.
 *   **Parallel Prompting:** The practice of sending the same prompt to multiple AI instances simultaneously to generate a diverse set of solutions.
 This allows the developer to compare different approaches and select the most promising one, rather than being locked into a single, linear path.
 *   **Project Scope:** A formal document or artifact that defines the boundaries of a project.
 It outlines the project's objectives, deliverables, features, functions, tasks, deadlines, and costs.
 A clear project scope is essential for aligning human and AI collaborators.

 ### **R**

+*   **Repository (Repo):** A central location where data, particularly source code, is stored and managed.
+In the context of Git, it's a project's complete set of files and folders, along with the entire history of changes to those files.
 *   **Restore (V2V Context):** The act of instantly discarding all changes made by an AI and reverting the project to the last saved "Baseline" using version control (`git restore`).
 This is the "revert" step in the **Test-and-Revert Workflow**.
 *   **Retrieval-Augmented Generation (RAG):** A technique that enhances an LLM's response by dynamically retrieving relevant information from an external knowledge base and including it in the context provided to the model.
 This grounds the AI's answer in factual, up-to-date, or proprietary data.
+*   **Rinse-Repeat Process:** A colloquial term for the core iterative loop of the V2V workflow.
+It emphasizes the cyclical nature of curating context, prompting the AI, and validating the results.
 *   **Runtime Error:** An error that occurs while a program is actively running.
 It happens when the program encounters an unexpected condition or tries to perform an operation that is impossible to execute, such as dividing by zero or accessing a file that doesn't exist.

 ### **S**

-*   **Scaffolding (Pedagogical Context):** Temporary support structures provided to a learner to help them complete a task that would otherwise be beyond their current capabilities.
-In the V2V workflow, AI is used as a scaffolding engine to generate boilerplate code, offer hints, or provide templates, with the support being gradually removed as the learner's skills grow.
+*   **Scaffolding (Software Context):** The initial, foundational structure of a software project, including the directory layout, configuration files, and essential boilerplate code.
+In the V2V workflow, the AI is used as a scaffolding engine to generate this structure automatically.
 *   **Signal-to-Noise Ratio:** A measure of the quality of the context provided to an AI.
 "Signal" is the precise, relevant information needed for a task, while "Noise" is any irrelevant, redundant, or distracting information.
 The goal of data curation is to maximize this ratio.
 *   **Source of Truth:** A canonical document, artifact, or repository that is designated as the single, authoritative source of information for a project.
 In the V2V workflow, the curated and version-controlled project repository serves as the Source of Truth to ensure consistency for both human and AI collaborators.
 *   **Specification (Software):** A detailed document that outlines the requirements, objectives, design, and constraints of a software project.
 It serves as a comprehensive blueprint for the development team, ensuring everyone has a consistent understanding of what needs to be built.